 Nestled in a corner of one of Edinburgh's suburbs is a small plot of paved and planted space dominated by a grinning skull and crossbones decoration.
-It is a hidden gem of Bruntsfield, this mausoleum of a local man named John Livingston, who owned and lived in the nearby property nearly 400 years ago.
+It is a hidden gem of Bruntsfield, this grave of a local man named John Livingston, who owned and lived in the nearby property nearly 400 years ago.

 At that time, in the 1630s, the area of Greenhill was a true outlying estate, well beyond the city limits, in a region known as the Burgh Muir.
 (The former name of the area survives in the name of the local secondary school, Boroughmuir.)
 This was an expansive area of land used for grazing cattle and under common/public ownership.
 John Livingston - an apothecary or chemist - bought a piece of land here and built his family home upon it, but was only to enjoy it for a short period of time, before his death in 1645.